Wyoming Street Signs Now In Braille For Out Of State Drivers

 Yes, a sign that might have skipped and bobbed down the road to Nebraska or South Dakota because of the wind, will stay in Wyoming because of the “wind holes,” which are added by local concerned residents.

-Many states downwind of Wyoming make a lot of money capturing signs as they are blown east, recycling them, then selling them back to Wyoming.
+Many states downwind of Wyoming make a lot of money capturing signs as they are blown east, recycling them, and then selling them back to Wyoming.

 So, next time you see a street sign filled with wind holes, just smile and think about the hard-working patriot who is doing the right thing to save the taxpayers some added expense.